Methanol: Production of formaldehyde, acetic acid, methyl tert-butyl ether

 Acetic acid can be produced from methanol.

 Methanol and isobutene are combined to give methyl tert-butyl ether (MTBE).
 MTBE is a major octane booster in gasoline.

 Methanol to hydrocarbons, olefins, gasoline

 Condensation of methanol to produce hydrocarbons and even aromatic systems is the basis of several technologies related to gas to liquids.
 These include methanol-to-hydrocarbons (MtH), methanol to gasoline (MtG), methanol to olefins (MtO), and methanol to propylene (MtP).
 These conversions are catalyzed by zeolites as heterogeneous catalysts.
 The MtG process was once commercialized at Motunui in New Zealand.

 Gasoline additive

-The European Fuel Quality Directive allows fuel producers to blend up to 3% methanol, with an equal amount of cosolvent, with gasoline sold in Europe.
-China uses more than 4.5 billion liters of methanol per year as a transportation fuel in low level blends for conventional vehicles, and high level blends in vehicles designed for methanol fuels.
-In recent years, however, most modern gasoline-using vehicles can use a variety of alcohol fuels, resulting in similar or higher horsepower, but for a simple change in the vehicle's software settings and possibly a 50 cent seal or tube part.